MY ROLE

 Spotting the Gaps

 To solve Sneha’s issues, our UX team conducted in-store audits to uncover pain points in navigation, language, and checkout.
+The audit revealed two major issues: multilingual barriers inside the store and a disorganized layout.

 Listening to Users